-In March 2010, the Bishop Initiative Committee of the Universal Church Reform Team wrote to Pope Benedict XVI with a proposal for injecting meaningful lay input into the selection of bishops for local dioceses.
-This VOTF proposal would restore to the bishop selection process many of the lay-involvement practices followed throughout the first and well into the second millenium, while recognizing the authority of the Pope (affirmed in Canon Law and Vatican II) to make the final appointment of a bishop, generally from the recommendations submitted for each diocese.
+The VOTF proposal would restore to the selection process many of the lay-involvement practices followed throughout the first millenium and well into the second, and, at the same time, it would recognize the authority of the pope (as affirmed in Canon Law and Vatican II) to make the final appointment of a bishop, generally from the recommendations submitted for each diocese.

 Letter to Tarcisio Cardinal Bertone, Vatican Secretary of State